Serbs of Vojvodina: Habsburg rule

 During the Revolutions of 1848, the Hungarians demanded national rights and autonomy within the Austrian Empire.
 However, they did not recognized the national rights of other peoples which lived in the Habsburg Kingdom of Hungary in that time.
 Wishing to express their ethnic and national individuality and confronted with the new Hungarian authorities, Serbs declared the constitution of the Serbian Voivodship ("Serbian Duchy") at the May Assembly in Sremski Karlovci.
-The Serbian Voivodship consisted of Syrmia, Bačka, Banat, and Baranja regions.
+The Serbian Voivodship consisted of Syrmia, Bačka, Banat, and Baranya regions.
 A National Committee was formed as the new government of the Serbian Voivodship.
 The metropolitan of Sremski Karlovci, Josif Rajačić, was elected patriarch, while Stevan Šupljikac the First Voivode ("duke").
 Instead of the old feudal regime a new szstem was established based on the national boards with the Head Serb National Board presiding.

 The Hungarian government replied by the use of force: on June 12, 1848, a war between Serbs and Hungarians started.
 Austria took the side of Hungary at first, demanding from the Serbs to "go back to being obedient".
 Serbs were aided by volunteers from Principality of Serbia.
 Since the Austrian court turned against the Hungarians in the later stage of revolution, the feudal and clerical circles of Serbian Voivodship formed an alliance with Austria and became a tool of the government in Vienna.
 Serbian troops from the Voivodship then joined the Habsburg army and helped in crushing the revolution in the Kingdom of Hungary.